 However, according to an SEC court document, the bonds, which were issued decades ago, are not worth the “tens, if not hundreds, of millions of dollars” that Smith and Caldwell claimed.
 Not only did the bonds default and have stayed that way since 1939, but also the Chinese Government today does not “recognize the debt.”

 Caldwell and Smith were able to raise at least $3.4M from 29 investors, most of them seniors and some of whom liquidated their annuities so that they could invest.
 The two of them then allegedly used about $1.8M for their own spending, including luxury vehicles for Smith and mortgage payments for Caldwell.
 Most of the rest of the money went to offshore individuals.

 Now, the SEC is charging the two men with violating federal securities laws’ antifraud provisions.
 It wants disgorgement, penalties, and other relief.

-Meantime, the regulator also filed civil charges against lawyer Shae Yatta Harper for allegedly aiding and abetting the antifraud violations that Caldwell and Smith are accused of committing.
+Meanwhile, the regulator also filed civil charges against lawyer Shae Yatta Harper for allegedly aiding and abetting the senior investor fraud violations that Caldwell and Smith are accused of committing.
 Harper has settled the SEC’s case, but she is not denying or admitting to the allegations.
 She will pay a $60K civil penalty and is suspended from practicing or appearing as a lawyer in front of the regulator for five years.

 In a parallel criminal case, the US Justice Department announced that Smith and Caldwell are charged with multiple counts of money laundering and wire fraud, as well as single counts of conspiracy to commit money laundering and conspiracy to commit wire fraud.
 Prosecutors accusing them of defrauding investors of over $1M.